Remembering: A Tribute to WHRDs no longer with us

 Contributions from all over the world

-Since 2012, through our annual Tribute to Women Human Rights Defenders (WHRDs) no longer with us, close to 300 WHRDs from 11 regions and 73 countries have been featured.
+Since 2012, through our annual Tribute to Women Human Rights Defenders (WHRDs) no longer with us, over 400 feminists and WHRDs from 11 regions and 80 countries have been featured.

 AWID would like to thank the families and organizations who shared their personal stories and contributed to this memorial.
 We join them in continuing the remarkable work of these women and forging efforts to ensure justice is achieved in cases that remain in impunity.